-As you clean your car’s exterior is a perfect time to check for things that may be working loose such as license plates/frames; headlight and taillight lenses; mirrors; valve stem caps and hub caps and antennas.
+Cleaning your car’s exterior is the perfect time to check for things that may be working loose, such as license plates and frames; headlight and taillight lenses; mirrors; valve stem caps; hubcaps and antennas.

 It pays to use the time down on the ground while cleaning the wheels to take a peek underneath the chassis to be sure you have no loose or broken cables or hoses.
-A worn or broken brake fluid line is not something you want to find out about while driving.
+A worn or broken brake fluid line, for example, is not something you want to find out about while driving.

 While washing the car, pop the hood and take a look inside the engine compartment.
-Look for loose wires; broken cable ties (you don’t want a wire hanging and getting snarled in the fan, for instance); loose connections on the battery; loose connections on the air cleaner cover, and so forth.
-Check to be sure there is no corrosion built up on the battery connections as well.
+Look for loose wires; broken cable ties (you don’t want a wire hanging and getting snarled in the fan); loose connections on the battery; loose connections on the air cleaner cover, and so forth.
+Check to be sure there is no corrosion built up on the battery connections, as well.

 Pay attention the next time you see an old beat-up car.
 The clear coat is all worn off, and the paint is dull.
 It looks like a primer coat instead of the finish coat of paint.
 New finish-coat paint will be somewhat shiny by itself, but not nearly as much as after the clear coat is applied.
 Dirt dulls the finish.

 Regular washing along, with other routine maintenance, helps retain your car's resale value.
 Imagine how much more you can get for a clean vehicle with all its paint than you can for a rust-bucket with a crispy, bubbled exterior.

 To begin with, the car just looks better.
 Sad to say, we live in a world of people who make snap judgments about others based on a one- or two-second first impression.
 If that impression is you getting out of a filthy car to go into the store, the person next to you may assume that your personal habits and housekeeping are no better.